What is the safest China phone data setup before landing?

 Install and label the eSIM or roaming line before the flight, keep hotel and transfer details offline, and know which line should provide mobile data on arrival.

-Device checks, eSIM timing, roaming choices, maps, translation, and the backup plan if mobile data does not behave.
+Device checks, eSIM timing, roaming choices, maps, translation, and the backup plan if mobile data fails after landing.

 If your phone supports eSIM and the provider covers mainland China, install the plan before departure and save the QR/manual details offline.
 If the phone is locked, unsupported, or region-limited, choose roaming or a physical SIM backup instead of discovering the problem after landing.